Summer Chamber Music Workshop 2017

 How do I register?

-Note: keyboard and clarinet slots are currently full – these registrations will be placed on our waiting list.
+Note: all slots are currently full – further registrations will be placed on our waiting list.
 Registration requires $200 deposit and completion of the online registration form by May 1 2017 (though most instrument groups will be full by this date; flutes and clarinets fill up in a few days!).
 Registering early definitely works in your favor.
 If you cancel before May 1 2017 the deposit is refundable.
 Feel free to email us here if you have any questions.
 You should receive an automated reply upon submitting your registration form.
 Within approximately 5 business days, we will email you with further information and instruction on paying the deposit.
 If you don’t hear from us within that time, please do email us here in case something has gone astray.
 (And if you can’t make the whole week or certain meals, we can probably work something out!
-Just reach out to us at email@example.com or click here.)
+Just reach out to us at firstname.lastname@example.org or click here.)